MaxGWarner/MaxGWarner/README.md

 ## Hi My name is Max

- I am currently studing fora bachelors of Commputer Science degree.
-At Wright State
+ I am currently studying for a Bachelors of Science degree in Computer Science at Wright State University.
  ----
+ One project I am working on is creating a video game.

 <!--
 **MaxGWarner/MaxGWarner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.